 2. The battery hold-downs should be tight enough so that the batteries do not move while the vehicle is in motion, but not so tight as to crack or buckle the battery case.
-Tighten hold-down retaining nuts to 55 in·lb (6.2 N·m).
+Tighten retaining nuts on the two inner hold-downs to 110 in·lb (12.4 N·m), and tighten the retaining nuts on the two outer hold-downs to 55 in·lb (6.2 N·m).
 The terminal connections should be clean and tight, and any worn insulation or frayed wires should be replaced.
 Tighten battery terminals to proper torque.
 See Connecting the Batteries - Electric Vehicles on page 1-4.
 See following WARNING.

 - If battery wire terminals are damaged or corroded, replace or clean them as necessary.
-Failure to do so can cause them to overheat during operation and can result in fire, property damage, or personal injury. - 3.
+Failure to do so may cause them to overheat during operation and can result in fire, property damage, or personal injury. - 3.
 After use, charge the batteries.
 The batteries should never be left discharged any longer than absolutely necessary (do not leave discharged overnight). - 4.
 Water the batteries monthly or according to the watering interval.
 See Establishing the Watering Interval for New Vehicles on page 14-9.
-See Watering Batteries with the SPWS on page 14-11.
+See Watering Batteries with the SPWS on page 14-12.